JordiMartinezDev/CleverpyCardsTest/README.md

 # CleverpyCardsTest
 Final test for the hiring process of Cleverpy

-There are 2 ways of testing this app.
+There are 2 ways to test this app.

 Running the following commands: npm install npm start

-Or you can check the deployment:
+You can also check the deployment:

 Link: